1. Freycinet National Park

 8. Mount Wellington/Kunanyi

-Mount Wellington is a pleasant 20-minute drive from Hobart and the view from the lookout offers splendid views of the city below.
+Mount Wellington is a pleasant 20-minute drive from Hobart and the view from the lookout offers a splendid panorama of the city below.
 Keep in mind it does snow on this mountain, so dress accordingly when visiting in winter.

 9. Tahune Adventures